FusedVR/VRStreaming/README.md

 Controller Input is captured via the [A-Frame Tracked-Controls component](https://aframe.io/docs/1.2.0/components/tracked-controls.html) and then sent over the data channel to the Unity SDK.
 This data protocol is adapted from the Unity Broadcast system, which was also capable of sending Keyboard, Mouse, Touch, and Gamepad data back to Unity via the RemoteInput.cs script in Unity.
 As such, VR data is sent from the client to Unity as Data Array buffers, defined in bytes.

 The first byte of the data Array Byffer refers to the input mode to determine how to parse the data as an id.
-The following IDs were reservered for Web Input by the Unity Render Streaming system.
+The following IDs were reservered for Web Input by the Unity Render Streaming system and integrated with their Remote Input class.

 - ID 0 = Keyboard
 - ID 1 = Mouse
 - ID 2 = MouseWheel
 - ID 3 = Touch
 - ID 4 = UI (legacy)
-- ID 5 = Gamepad
+- ID 5 = Gamepad (currently not implemented)

 ID 6 is used for all WebXR Input specific to VR.
 Within VR Input, we specify 3 different modes for sending data, which are:
 - ID 0 = Positional and Rotational Data of the Headset and Hands